lavatech321/Ram_DemoWebShop/README.md

 You can also right click the project, and select "Maven -> Update Project -> Check the 'Force Update of Snapshots/Releases' -> Ok".
 This will update the "Maven Dependencies" project.

-* Open _swaglab.testautomation_ folder in Eclipse by selecting "File -> Import -> Maven -> Existing Maven Project" and select _swaglab.testautomation_ folder.
+* Open _demowebshop.testautomation_ folder in Eclipse by selecting "File -> Import -> Maven -> Existing Maven Project" and select _demowebshop.testautomation_ folder.

 * Execute the project using below maven command: